5ghub/imxrt/README.md

 This Repository is compatible with Arduino IDE 2.1.1

 # Software and Tools Included with the Board
--ArduinoExamples: Contains different Arduino examples and sketches to use with the board.
+-Bootloader: Contains *.hex file to flash tot he IMXRT board to work as Arduino-compatible.

+-imxrt-Core.zip: Contains the board manager (used with Arduino IDE).

 -IMXRT1062_Arduino.zip: Contains the library (used with Arduino IDE).

--ArduinoCore-imxrt.zip: Contains the board manager (used with Arduino IDE).
+-IMXRT1062_Arduino.zip: Contains the library (used with Arduino IDE).

+- Kit sketches: Folder contains more Arduino sketches for sensors and hardwrae devices

 # How to Use Arduino IDE with the Board